 The option PB generates native outer join syntax.
-It is available for ODBC and OLE DB only if PBOuterJoin and PBOuterJoinOperator syntax entries are set in the appropriate SYNTAX section for your DBMS in the Appeon\Shared\PowerBuilder\pbodb170.ini file.
+It is available for ODBC and OLE DB only if PBOuterJoin and PBOuterJoinOperator syntax entries are set in the appropriate SYNTAX section for your DBMS in the %AppeonInstallPath%\Common\PowerBuilder\Runtime [version]\pbodb.ini or %AppeonInstallPath%\Common\PowerBuilder\Runtime [version]\x64\pbodb.ini file.

-The PB option is available for JDBC only if PBOuterJoin and PBOuterJoinOperator syntax entries are set in the Windows registry in the appropriate key for your DBMS in the HKEY_CURRENT_USER\Software\Sybase\PowerBuilder\17.0\pbjdbc key.
+The PB option is available for JDBC only if PBOuterJoin and PBOuterJoinOperator syntax entries are set in the Windows registry in the appropriate key for your DBMS in the HKEY_CURRENT_USER\Software\Sybase\PowerBuilder\19.0\pbjdbc key.
 This key is not installed by default.
-See the egreg.txt file in Appeon\Shared\PowerBuilder for an example of a registry file you could execute to add or change PowerBuilder JDBC settings for your DBMS.
+See the egreg.txt file in %AppeonInstallPath%\PowerBuilder [version]\IDE for an example of a registry file you could execute to add or change PowerBuilder JDBC settings for your DBMS.

-When you migrate applications from PowerBuilder 7 and earlier versions of PowerBuilder, using ANSI outer join syntax might produce errors, depending on how the joins were defined in the painter.
+When you upgrade applications from PowerBuilder 7 and earlier versions of PowerBuilder, using ANSI outer join syntax might produce errors, depending on how the joins were defined in the painter.
 If a table is joined to multiple other tables with right outer joins, a valid ANSI outer join statement cannot be generated.

-For more information about outer joins, see the section on using ANSI outer joins in the Section 17.6.4.1, "Using ANSI outer joins" in Users Guide.
+For more information about outer joins, see the section on using ANSI outer joins in the Section 6.1.6.4.1, "Using ANSI outer joins" in Users Guide.